Body of Knowledge for Certified Executive Compensation Professionals

 • Recognize internal and external influences on executive compensation.

-• Identify shareholder interests and concerns.
+• Identify stakeholder interests and concerns.

-• Track industry trends and practices.
+• Track competitor and broader industry trends and practices.

 Design Executive Compensation Plans